Recommend-to-Match with Random Supply Rejections: Formulation, Approximation, and Analysis: Literature review

 Another branch of related research focuses on developing efficient algorithms with performance guarantees for stochastic matching, where some nodes or edges may not be present or might fail with a certain probability.
 The main approximation approaches can be categorized into non-adaptive and adaptive methods. \citet{chen2009approximating} originally study the unweighted stochastic matching problem and provide a 4-approximation with the non-adaptive greedy algorithm, which is later proved to be a 2-approximation by \citet{adamczyk2011improved}.
 However, the greedy approach performs poorly for the weighted setting, motivating subsequent work on adaptive methods that sequentially probe edges according to priority, achieving better approximation guarantees. \citet{bansal2012lp} consider the weighted stochastic matching problem and provide a 3-approximation for bipartite graphs and a 4-approximation for general graphs using adaptive LP rounding techniques.
 For stochastic matching with edge existence probability and nodes' timeouts (the upper-bound number of edges incident to a node that can be probed), \citet{adamczyk2015improved} and \citet{baveja2018improved} introduce non-uniform random ordering and LP-guided probing probabilities to achieve constant approximation ratios.
 Recently, \citet{you2024approximate} study a general class of dynamic stochastic matching problems using approximate dynamic programming and establish an upper bound on the value of the optimal policy.

 Although our problem shares certain features of the classical stochastic matching problem, such as edges appearing with probabilities and vertices having probing limits, the objective function differs in that the value of an edge depends on the recommendation decision rather than being independent, which is a core assumption in previous research that guarantees the approximation bound \citep{adamczyk2015improved, baveja2018improved}.
-Since each demand can be recommended to multiple suppliers with heterogeneous acceptance probabilities in our setting, the objective function becomes implicitly nonlinear, and LP-guided approaches can no longer yield effective approximations.
+Because each demand can be recommended to multiple suppliers with heterogeneous acceptance probabilities in our setting, the objective function becomes implicitly nonlinear, and LP-guided approaches can no longer yield effective approximations.

-As a final note, although exponential conic programming has been proposed for other problems such as scheduling and product line design \citep{akccakucs2021exact, chen2024exponential}, we are the first to develop conic programming-based matching policies.
+As a final note, although the exponential cone program has been proposed for other problems such as product design and scheduling \citep{akccakucs2021exact, chen2024exponential}, we are the first to develop cone program-based matching policies.
 Our performance analysis leverages unique features from supply rejections and matching conditions that could be useful for developing effective dynamic matching policies.